TinyGateway PoE BLE User Guide

 This encoding scheme uses the COBS encoding format that marks the end of the packet with a special byte so that at the receiver side the end of a packet can be recognized.

-To decode data sent from the gateway a COBS decoder must be used on the receiver side.
+To decode data sent by the gateway, a COBS decoder must be used on the receiver side.

 The structure of the decoded payload is organized as follows: